AdobeDocs/control-panel.en/help/discover/using/managing-permissions.md

     >[!NOTE]
     >
-    >If the Admin Console link is not visible in the **Quick Access** section, this means that you don't have Admin rights for your organization.
+    >If the **Admin Console** link is not visible in the **Quick Access** section, this means that you don't have Admin rights for your organization.
 Contact your Organization Administrators to perform the steps with them.

     <!--![](assets/do-not-localize/control_panel_admin1.png)-->

-1. Select the desired Campaign product from the Admin Console list.
+1. In the **Admin Console**, select the desired Campaign product from the **[!UICONTROL Products and services]** list.

     ![](assets/do-not-localize/control_panel_product-list.png)